 Each of us have many occupations that are essential to our health and well-being.
-A child, for example, might have occupations as a student, a playmate, a helper at home.
-Occupational Therapists help children engage in everyday living, including play, self-help skills, and participating in family and school routines.
+Children engage in occupations like play, self-care, and participating in family and school routines.

 Fine motor tasks (writing, colouring, cutting, typing, computer use, etc.)